aaron-grau/curic/javascript/readings/promises.md

     error: handleError
   });
 }
-//Jeez!
 ```

-To solve this without promises, we would have to define the success callback of one function to invoke the next, and each would have to handle its own errors.
+We would have to define the success callback of one function to invoke the next, and each would have to handle its own errors.
 Nesting callbacks like this can only lead us to :fire: [callback hell][callback-hell] :fire: .

 ## The Solution